 The internet is filled with articles giving advice on how to save money.
-Whilst many have found good sound techniques to help you save money, chasing after every tip is time consuming and may leave you overwhelmed as to which piece of advice to follow.
+Whilst many have found good sound techniques to help you save money, chasing after every tip is time-consuming and may leave you overwhelmed as to which piece of advice to follow.
+You might be wanting to save money so that you can give more money to charity.
+For example, you might want to take part in charity sweepstakes.
+This way you can give money to charity whilst also being in with a chance to win some money.
+However, you might just be wanting to save money some in order to save for something you really want, such as your own home.

 Here, 5 personal finance gurus give their opinion on the best way to save money.